tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/3e-barbara-apache-ssl.md

 **The sequence of these steps may need to be modified somewhat.**

-- [ ] 1.
-Put all of the `/etc/letsencrypt` on ava into a tar file
-- [ ] 2.
-Copy the tar file to barbara and unpack it
-- [ ] 3.
+- [x] 1.
 Install certbot packages
   - `apt list certbot python3-certbot-apache`
+- [x] 2.
+Put all of the `/etc/letsencrypt` directory on ava into a tar file
+- [ ] 3.
+Copy the tar file to barbara and unpack it
 - [ ] 4.
 Enable mod_ssl on barbara
   - `a2enmod ssl`
 - [ ] 5.
 Switch over the apache config files